rynnyang/rynnyang.github.io/index.md

 My research interests are on the Natural Language Processing (NLP) and Large Language Models (LLMs).
 I have been actively involved in the [Fudan NLP Group](https://nlp.fudan.edu.cn/nlpen/main.htm) under the guidance of [Dr. Gui](https://guitaowufeng.github.io/), gaining hands-on experience in alignment tasks, focusing on improving model safety and instruction-following capabilities, as well as processing large datasets.
 I believe that advanced technologies such as Deep Learning and NLP can significantly enhance our daily lives.
 I am passionate about leveraging these innovations to create positive societal impact and contribute to the well-being of others.

-In the future, I hope to pursue a Ph.D. in NLP and contribute to cutting-edge research in large language models, aiming to create technologies that can better understand and interact with human language.
+Looking ahead, I want to pursue a Ph.D. in NLP, with a focus on building more flexible and creative AI systems.

 **<font color="#990000">I am actively seeking Summer Research opportunities for 2025 summer.
 If you have any information, please contact me.
 Thank you!</font>**